pivotal-cf/spring-cloud-services-cli-plugin/docs/cli.md

 USAGE:
       cf config-server-encrypt-value CONFIG_SERVER_INSTANCE_NAME [VALUE_TO_ENCRYPT]

-      NOTE: VALUE_TO_ENCRYPT is optional if --file-to-encrypt flag is provided.
+      NOTE: Either VALUE_TO_ENCRYPT or --file-to-encrypt flag is required, but not both.

 ALIAS:
    csev

 OPTIONS:
    --f/--file-to-encrypt      A text file whose contents are to be encrypted.
-VALUE_TO_ENCRYPT will be ignored if this flag is specified.
+Cannot be used with VALUE_TO_ENCRYPT parameter.
 ```